 The Group works with sophisticated technical and advanced information technology infrastructure to operate its business and deliver its services to its customers.
 These systems and services could be vulnerable to interruptions or other failures resulting from, among other things, software, equipment or telecommunications failures, processing errors, computer viruses and malware, cyber-attacks or other security issues or supplier defaults.
 The Group's security measures could also be breached due to human error, malfeasance or otherwise.
 Such security measures could also be violated as a result of a third-party fraudulent attempt to access the Group's sensitive information, by means of inducing an employee to breach the system or directly violating its security measures.
 Cyber-attacks or breaches of security measures implemented to the Group's systems could impair its ability to adequately carry out its operations.
 Likewise, cyber-attacks, security breaches or intrusions upon the Group's information technology infrastructure could potentially compromise the security of information stored in or transmitted through its systems, or even potentially compromise the integrity of its technical systems more broadly.
-Cyber-security risks have been exacerbated by the remote working environment implemented worldwide as a result of the Coronavirus Pandemic.
-While the Group has been able to control cyber-attacks and security breaches in the past, there is no assurance that it will be able to continue to do so in the future, particularly due to the increasing occurrence and sophistication of cyberattacks and security breaches.
-In the year ended 31 December 2021, the Group devoted €1,703 thousand (€1,484 thousand in the year ended 31 December 2020, restated) to enhancing its security measures to protect its information technology infrastructure.
+Cyber-security risks have been exacerbated by the remote working environment implemented worldwide as a result of the coronavirus COVID-19 pandemic (the "Coronavirus Pandemic") and also in the aftermath of the military conflict between Russia and Ukraine.
+While the Group has been able to control cyber-attacks and security breaches in the past, there is no assurance that it will be able to continue to do so in the future, particularly due to the increasing occurrence and sophistication of cyber-attacks and security breaches.
 Disruptions of the Group's information technology infrastructure could result, among others, in a disruption of business operations and loss of service to customers, and any such cyber-attack or security breach could result in significant costs to the Group or harm its ability to successfully compete in one or more of its businesses, including reputational damage.
 Any of the foregoing could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.